Programme Content and Eligibility

 What is the start date of the MSc?

 There is no official start date to enter our programmes as enrolment is on-going throughout the year.
 We do request that all applicants attend an Induction before completing their first module and we run up to three induction days per year.

 How many modules do I need to study?

-- 4 or 6 modules for a Postgraduate Certificate, plus 1 supporting event (PgC)
+- 8 modules for a Postgraduate Diploma, plus 1 supporting event (PgD)

-- 2 or 3 modules for a Postgraduate Award, plus 1 supporting event (PgA)
+- 4 modules for a Postgraduate Certificate, plus 1 supporting event (PgC)

 - 1 module for a CPD Certificate